LachlynR/Jobsearch-App-Lachy-Reynolds/development-log.md

 ## 22/04/2020

-- Start of the journey to find out how to use JSON to create a local 'database' since SQLite3 wasn't an option ;-;.
+- Start of the journey to find out how to use JSON to create a local 'database' since I was not allowed to use SQLite3 which made this task 100 times more difficult as I have to learn how to use JSON and implement it into my application
 - Started to work on README.md
 - Added the purpose and the problems that my program will fix to README.md.